How Long Do Bees Live?

 Female solitary bees will lay 20-30 eggs in their three to eight-week adult lifetime and work long days in their short lives.
 Males live only long enough to mate.

-Honey bees are eusocial, meaning that they live in a group, cooperate to raise their brood, have overlapping generations and reproductive division of labor, meaning that only certain bees (the queens) reproduce.
+Honey bees are eusocial, meaning that they live in a group, cooperate to raise their brood, and have overlapping generations and reproductive division of labor, meaning that only certain bees (the queens) reproduce.

 There are other insects that are eusocial, but very few other types of bees are eusocial.
 This organization contributes to the honeybee lifespan and longevity of the honey bee hive.